The Guide

 by Ruth Beaglehole and Kim Pesenti

-Principles and Practices of Parenting with Nonviolence lays out a framework that honors the power of emotional intelligence.
-It is a practice that urges us to honor our role as peoplemakers who demonstrate a deep respect for the core dignity of a child’s mind body and heart.
-Transforming how adults and institutions see children becomes an investment in the future: as younger human beings grow up, they become the adults who raise children with kindness and empathy, building the practices and principles of nonviolence through generations.
+A Compassionate Guide to Parenting with Nonviolence lays out a framework that honors the power of emotional intelligence.
+It is a practice that urges us to appreciate our role as peoplemakers, as ones who demonstrate a deep respect for the core dignity of a child’s mind body and heart.
+Transforming how adults and institutions see children becomes an investment in the future: as younger human beings grow up, they become the adults who raise children with empathy, dignity and kindness, building the practices and principles of nonviolence through generations.

 book coming soon